Utilities

 Consider a system of non linear equations in \(n\) variables:

 The above system of, now, polynomial equations can be written as \(C + M + N = C + \mathcal M = 0\), where we have explicitly indicated the constant term \(C\), the linear term \(M\) and the rest \(N\).
-The symbol \(\mathcal M\) indicates what is called Taylor map and its inverse is found by this function by performing some Picard iterations (fixed point) over the following simple formal equalities:
+The symbol \(\mathcal M\) indicates what we call a Taylor map and its inverse is found by this function by performing some Picard iterations (fixed point) over the following simple formal equalities:

 and hence:

-which can be used to make a fixed point iterative scheme once the inverse of the linear part \(M^{-1}\) is found.
+which can be used to make a fixed point iterative scheme once the inverse of the linear part \(M^{-1}\) is found using any linear algebraic tool.
 Note that the inverse is guaranteed to exist if the linear part is invertible.

 gdual<double> x(0., "x1", 9);